What you need

 To practice learning about our body position in relation to objects outside our bodies:

-- Ask the learner move (walk to, hop to, etc.) to the another spot using left and right (the circle on the left, the triangle on the right, etc.).
-You can also play Simon Says with this part of the activity
+- Ask the learner to move to the another spot using left and right (the circle on the left, the triangle on the right, etc.).
+You can also play Simon Says with this part of the activity.

 To practice learning about the position of objects relative to one another: